audunhalland/audunhalland.github.io/content/blog/entrait-pattern.md

 [Last time](/blog/testability-reimagining-oop-design-patterns-in-rust/) I presented an idea for a design pattern for Rust applications, that can help with testing of business logic.
-In short, we need a way to turn dependencies into _inputs_ when we run tests, so that we can test function bodies as _units_.
+In short, we need a way to turn dependencies into _inputs_ when we run tests, so that we can test function bodies as units.

 The last blog post presented some workable ideas, which suffered a bit from being too verbose to write by hand.
-This time I will write about a macro that I named [`entrait`](https://docs.rs/entrait/0.3.0-beta.0/entrait/index.html), which removes this boilerplate. _The entrait pattern_ is a certain code style and design technique that is used together with the macro.
+This time I will write about a macro that I named [`entrait`](https://docs.rs/entrait/0.3.0-beta.0/entrait/index.html), which removes this boilerplate.
+The _entrait pattern_ is a certain code style and design technique that is used together with the macro.

 To start from the beginning: The main problem we would like to tackle is _unit testing_ of business logic: